 As always, your first step should be to check if the supplier is trustworthy and reliable.
 If the company is heavily sponsored by a particular brand they may push specific items simply because it’s in their policy to do so despite the item not being a good fit for your event or demographic.

-2. Do they have knowledge of what sells best?
+2. Do they have knowledge of which items are popular?

 It’s vital that the team you are working with are genuinely knowledgeable about their items and know which are the most popular with your demographic!
 They should be able to provide statistics showing an item’s success rate in selling and be transparent about how much they paid for the item, how much the minimum bid would be, how much they make from it, and how much money, on average, the charity receives from the item.
 These statistics are crucial to ensure the item will sell and that your cause is the main beneficiary.